salesforce/cix/docs/reference/yaml.md

   - cp /src/file /tmp
 ```

-##### Tips & Caveats for `commands` {docsify-ignore}
+##### Tips & Caveats for `commands`

 The YAML "literal block scalar" operator is great for specifying multi-line expressions.
-It avoids having to escape special
+It avoids having to escape
-YAML characters or cram a complex shell statement into one long line with semicolons.
+special YAML characters or cram a complex shell statement into one long line with semicolons.
 It looks like this:

 ```
 commands: